caballajohnrick-afk/CCM101-caballa/Laboratory-04-Cloud-Native-Engineer/virtualization-vs-containers.md

-# Virtual Machines vs. Containers
+**Virtual Machines vs. Containers**

-## Introduction

-Virtual Machines (VMs) and Containers represent two distinct approaches to application isolation and resource virtualization.
-While VMs virtualize hardware to run complete guest operating systems, containers leverage OS-level virtualization to execute applications directly on the host kernel.
-Understanding the structural and operational tradeoffs between these technologies is essential for modern cloud architecture and deployment strategy.

----

-## Comparison Table
+**Introduction**
+Virtual Machines (VMs) and Containers are two ways to run apps on a computer.
+They handle system resources, app setup, and safety differently.
+Knowing how they work helps engineers pick the right tool for their projects.

+**Comparison Table**

 | Feature | Virtual Machines | Containers |
 | --- | --- | --- |